The purpose of this site is to function as an

 must not slow movement to their points of domination.
 Team members may shoot

-from as short a range as 1 to 2 inches.
+within a range of as little as 1 to 2 inches.
 They engage the most immediate enemy

 threats first.
 Examples of immediate threats are enemy personnel who are: